peterhinch/micropython-lcd160cr-gui/README.md

 # micropython-lcd160gui

+V0.13 20th Oct 2020 Support Jim Mussared's fast text rendering.
 V0.12 21st Sep 2020 Updated for (and requires) uasyncio V3.
 V0.11 21st Feb 2017 This doc updated May 2019.

 Provides a simple touch driven event based GUI interface for the Pyboard when